Aaron-Junker/aaron-junker.github.io/_posts/2021-10-16-Tips for organasing files.md

 ![image](https://user-images.githubusercontent.com/58633848/118086304-06901580-b3c4-11eb-822d-61da655f2d22.png)

-You can set custome icons for your folders inside of your libraries.
+You can set costume icons for your folders inside of your libraries.
 This helps keeping the overview.

 You can change the icon by right clicking on the folder -> Properties -> Customize -> Change icon.
 You can choose between many built-in icons or your own ico files.